 Figure 10. (a) ULVZ thickness distribution map of this study.
-The red triangle stands for the current location of Hawaii Island.
-Thick red dashed line is a contour line of -1% VS of Grand’s tomography model at 2750 km deep.
-Colors of circles stand for thickness of ULVZs. (b) For cluster 1 (as shown in Fig. 8d), best fitting velocity model (dashed blue line) is plotted along with models from previous studies sampling the same region.
-Numbers correspond to the studies referred in Fig. 1.
+The black triangle denotes the location of the main island of Hawaii.
+Thick red dashed line is a contour line of -0.8% VS (as in Fig. 1, Ritsema 2XXX) .
+Colors of circles stand for thickness of ULVZs (see text for more detail). (b) For the region of bin cluster 1 (see Fig. 8d), our best fitting velocity model (dashed blue line) is plotted along with models from previous studies sampling the same region.
+Numbers correspond to the studies as in Fig. 1: 1.
+Mori and Helmberger (1995); Kohler et al. (1997); 3.
+Avants et al. (2006a); Lay et al. (2006); 4.
+Hutko et al., (2009).

 Figure 11.
 (For Mingming and Allen to add the description here)

-Also, after I sent you my revision, I realized I think I forgot something important in the Discussion section.
-It relates to dipping layers (and other structural variations). we need to say how our answer changes if ULVZs have a dip to the top, as well as a lateral change in internal velocity reduction (which will have the same effect as a dipping top).

-Figure S1. (a) S and ScS stacks (black lines) of displacement seismograms are plotted for the same event with arrows pointing out the artifact introduced by bandpass filtering process.
-Gray shade stands for the standard deviation associated with each stack. (b) Tests of instrument deconvolution effects.
-An example of the non-instrument deconvolved trace is plotted in black aligned on S wave arrival time predicted by PREM model.
-Arrival time of ScS from PREM prediction is also plotted in dashed black line.
-Instrument deconvolution to displacement and velocity tests are conducted using transfer command in SAC.
-Line colors correspond to different low-pass shoulder frequency, assuming the same low-pass cut-off frequency, high-pass shoulder frequency, and high-pass cut-off frequency at 0.001, 1e+5, and 1e+6 HZ, respectively.
+Figure S1. (a) S and ScS stacks (black lines) of displacement seismograms are plotted for the August 26, 2007 event, with arrows indicating the artifact introduced by bandpass filtering (namely, the negative polarity ramp leading up to the arrival).
+Tan shading represents one standard deviation associated with each stack. (b) Tests of instrument deconvolution effects.
+An example of the non-instrument deconvolved velocity trace is plotted in black, aligned on the S wave arrival time predicted by PREM.
+Arrival time of the PREM predicted ScS time is plotted in the black line.
+Instrument deconvolution to displacement and velocity tests are conducted using the transfer command in SAC.
+Line colors correspond to different low-pass shoulder frequencies, assuming the same low-pass cut-off frequency, high-pass shoulder frequency, and high-pass cut-off frequency at 0.001, 1e+5, and 1e+6 HZ, respectively.

-Figure S2. (a) Examples of water-level deconvolution for different Gaussian function widths used in the method are shown for a random event and station, specified by the full width at half maximum (FWHM) parameter.
-For this example, the water-level parameter is WL=0.01.
-We deconvolve the S source shape (black dashed line) that was stretched to match the ScS empirical source from the whole trace (blue solid lines).
+Figure S2. (a) Examples of water-level deconvolution for different Gaussian function widths used in the method are shown for an example event and station, specified by the full width at half maximum (FWHM) parameter.
+For this example (Event MONTH DAY, YEAR, station XXX), the water-level parameter is WL=0.01.
+The optimal deconvolution occurs for FWHM=3.0 sec.
+We deconvolve the S source shape (black dashed line) that was stretched to match the ScS empirical source from the original trace (blue solid lines).
 The resultant deconvolved traces (black solid lines) are shown.
-The original trace is plotted with each deconvolution for comparison. (b) Water-level deconvolution for a problematic event on 8 November 2008, where the water-level deconvolution optimal parameters boost a lot of high frequency noise.
+The original trace (blue records) is plotted with each deconvolution for comparison. (b) Water-level deconvolution for the event on November 8, 2008, where the optimal water-level deconvolution occurs for FWHM=4.5 sec.

 Figure S3. (a) Travel times of SdS and ScscS relative to ScS are calculated for LVZ models with thicknesses up to 100 km and VS=-3%, VP=-1%.
-Gray error bar stands for the time difference of SdS between 70° and 85° to illustrate the pre-cursor time variation with respect to distance for different models. (b) Travel times of SdS and ScscS relative to ScS for HVZ models with varying thickness and VS=3%, VP=1%. (c) FRS residual amplitude ratio relative to ScS is plotted with respect to distance for a model with 15 km thick ULVZ with parameters at: VS=-30%, VP=-10%, and =
+Gray error bar stands for the time difference of SdS between 70° and 85° to illustrate the pre-cursor time variation with respect to distance for different models. (b) Travel times of SdS and ScscS relative to ScS for HVZ models with varying thickness and VS=3%, VP=1%.
+Symbols and error bars are as in (a). (c) Distance dependence of the FRS amplitude ratio relative to ScS is plotted for a model with 15 km thick ULVZ with parameters: VS=-30%, VP=-10%, and =+